/ Registrar's Office

 SAMPLE FALL SCHEDULE

-1. IDS 100 (FYS)
+1. Ids 100 (FYS)

-2. NSCI 211 or Psy 100*
+2. Nsci 211/211L or Psy 100*

-3. Biol 105 and 107**
+3. Biol 105, 107 and 107D**

-4. Remaining courses: general education requirements and/or electives.
+4. Remaining courses: Anchor Plan requirements and/or electives.
 Students interested in attending graduate school in neuroscience should consider taking Math 131, Calculus I, in the fall or spring of their first year; or, Math 125, Calculus with Review I, in the fall and then Math 126, Calculus with Review II, in the spring.
 See the math section of this page for more information about choosing the appropriate calculus course.

 NEUROSCIENCE